 Visual programming tools overview

-Tutorials and articles enables everyone to build his first project.
+Tutorials and articles enable everyone to build his first project.
 There is one aspect that is still a problem: the programming language.
 All these prototyping boards have its own programming language as C, Python, Java and similar.
 If you want to develop your IoT system, you must know at least one of these programming languages.
 Fortunately, during these years, several visual programming languages have been developed to help several people to start programming without knowing the programming language.
 These IoT visual programming tools have a different approach when it comes the time to program.
 We are used to writing several lines of code, using variables, conditional statements, loops, objects and so on.
 Well, an IoT visual programming language has a graphical user interface where the user, using a drag-and-drop approach, move some code blocks that execute a simple piece of logic.
 For example, there is a block for loop, another for reading data from pins and so on.
 To make it simple, Wikipedia defines a visual programming language as:

 This article wants to provide a list of IoT visual programming tools that can be used to develop your IoT app.